catseye/SixtyPical/doc/SixtyPical.md

 *   It is illegal if src OR dest OR is uninitialized.
 *   It is illegal if dest is read-only.
-*   It is illegal if dest does not occur in the WRITES lists of the current routine.
+*   It is illegal if dest does not occur in the WRITES of the current routine.

-Affects n and z flags, requiring that they be in the WRITES lists of the current routine, and sets them as initialized afterwards.
+Affects n and z flags, requiring that they be in the WRITES of the current routine, and sets them as initialized afterwards.

 dest and src continue to be initialized afterwards.